Research & Clinical Trials

 - Funded vEDS research projects and programmes.

-- Funded our first ever scientific research to create a vEDS fish model.
+- Funded our first ever scientific research to create a vEDS zebra fish model.

 - Hosted the world's first ever conference for vascular EDS patients and clinicians.

-- Supported MSc trainee Genetic Counsellors through Cardiff University.
+- Supported MSc student Genetic Counsellors through Cardiff University.

-- Co-funded the creation of one of the largest vascular EDS research databases in the world with EDS UK and the creation of The NEEDS Study.
+- Co-funded the creation of one of the largest rarer type EDS research databases in the world with EDS UK and the creation of The NEEDS Study.

 VEDS Research & Clinical Trials